 According to the Aboriginal myth the path that leads to the summit passes through a traditional “dreamtime” track, used by the early ancestors when they arrived at Uluru.
 The rock has a great spiritual significance for the Anangu.
 A sign at the foot of the rock says “We don’t climb“ and invites you to do the same in respect for their beliefs.

 Moreover, the 1.6 km walk to the summit can be dangerous.
 37 person died while climbing the rock since 1956.

 Since a few years now this “attraction” has been the subject of heated debates and negotiations.
 On 1st November 2017, the board members of Uluru-Kata Tjuta National Park voted to officially ban Uluru climb out of respect for the Anangu indigenous community.
-From 26 October 2019, it will, therefore, be forbidden to climb the rock.
+Since 26 October 2019, it is, therefore, forbidden to climb the rock.